 - Concerning the Late Middle Ages, Marcia Colish wrote: “…Scientists and philosophers studied in faculties adjacent to theologians…theologians interacted with colleagues in fields not informed by religious criteria…”

 What happened?
 A complete analysis of the culture shift in Europe in the 18th century could fill a library…and it has.
-We will not attempt that here.
+We will not repeat that here.
 We will focus on one very simple distinction, the difference between ‘How?’ and ‘Why?’

 Prior to 1700, intellectuals understood that these were two very different, but perhaps equally important, questions.
-Science sought to create a detailed description of the world as it is and then asked how it came to be that way.
+Science sought to give a detailed description of the world as it is and then asked how it came to be that way.
 Religion was more likely to accept the current state of the world as a given and ask why it came to be in the first place and why it came to be the way it is.

 How vs. why!
 Science stands in the present and looks back to find ‘causes’.
 Religion stands in the present and looks forward to find ‘reasons’.
 By asking ‘how’, science is searching for so-called ‘efficient causes’.
 By asking ‘why’, religion is searching for so-called ‘final causes’.